BabyKangaroo117/Frugl-APP/LivingDocument.md

 __Preconditions__: Logged in as authorized user and distance radius is set

 __Flow of events__:
-1. User clicks the search icon.
+1. User interacts with UI layer to start Search Item Activity
-2. System presents the search bar.
+2. Data layer sends the user's search history to the UI layer
-3. User focuses the search bar.
+3. User inputs search terms in the search bar.
-4. System brings up keyboard to screen.
-5. System dynamically updates suggestions as user completes input.
+4. Data layer listens for changes in the text input and dynamically updates UI layer as the user completes input.
-6. User unfocused search bar
-7. System disappears keyboard from screen.
-8. User selects item from list of suggestions.
+5. User selects an item from the list of suggestions.
-9. Systems processes API calls to retrieve price information.
+6. Data layer sends user selection to the API layer to save the search term and request data.
+7. API layer requests database function for item store name, image, net/avg price, per unit price, weight
+8. Data layer receives data from the API layer.
+9. Data layer processes data and stores each variable as lists ie; list of images, list of per unit prices, etc
+10. Data layer finds the lowest number from the price and unit price lists and uses those indices to make two lists
+11. Data layer sends the lists to the UI layer
+12. User can switch between per unit price or fixed price views in the UI layer
+13. User selects an item to view
+14. Data layers launch view item fragment
+15. User can click the add to grocery list button or exit the search item activity

 __Postconditions__: System presents the cheapest price for the correct product within the specified radius